akc/hops/gfscript.md

 # NAME

-gfscript - a language for generating functions.
+gfscript - a scripting language for generating functions.

 # SYNOPSIS